 On the night of 20–21 August 1968, the Soviet Union and its allies in the Warsaw Pact invaded Czechoslovakia in order to quash the liberal reforms instituted by Alexander Dubcek during the Prague Spring.
 Over 200,000 troops and 5,000 tanks were sent in and were able to occupy the country the very first day.
 The nation would have to wait another 20 years before those dreams of freedom and democracy were realized.
 In one of those ironies of history, Czechoslovakia and the invincible Soviet Union would face off, not once but twice, in the March 1969 World Ice Hockey Championships in Stockholm.
 Hundreds of thousands of Czechs would gather in Prague to bask in a small but satisfying bit of payback.

 Kenneth N. Skoug was born in North Dakota in 1931 and served at Embassy Prague during the Soviet invasion.
 He was interviewed by Charles Stuart Kennedy from ADST in August 2000.
-These excerpts are taken from the Czech country reader found on the ADST website.
+Read Skoug’s account of the Prague Spring and the “utter impotence of U.S. policy.”

 SKOUG: As the tanks came through the city in the night to take over the downtown area, they then went for the radios….
 I had gone back to report from the embassy.
 The radios by this time had come on and they were broadcasting for all they were worth, and they were broadcasting that a group of students and civilians were trying to keep the tanks away from the building.
 You could hear the firing, the heavy machine gun firing, which shattered concrete walls….
 They were firing on the Radio [Prague] station.
 And then finally there was a very poignant moment when the radio announcers said, “We’re going to have to sign off the air now.
 When you hear the radio again, you’ll hear other voices, but don’t trust them.”
 It was really quite something, and then you heard the Czech national anthem, which is particularly beautiful.
 And then there was just the firing, gunfire following, and there was silence on the radio.
 And then it came back on, but they were not the bad guys after all.
 The Czechs had been prepared.
 They thought the Americans or the West Germans might invade the country, and they had a whole elaborate scheme for broadcasting.
 For one thing, they broadcast from hidden facilities in the radio [station] itself.
 The Russians didn’t find them for a couple of days.
 And in addition, they began to broadcast from transmitters which were mobile, and they began to pass from hand to hand, not only in Prague, but in 15 or 16 points throughout the country.
 And it was those radios that told the world that the Czechs were still resisting….
 [Some 20 people were killed before Radio Prague was recaptured.]